senyosimpson/blog/blog/content/posts/func-programming.md

 ## Functional Programming

 Functional programming is a programming paradigm that is based on the composition and application of functions - the core construct in the paradigm.
 Programs are built from composing multiple pure functions together.
 Given this structure, functional programming does not maintain or mutate state.
-This is in stark contrast to object-oriented programming where code is built around objects that have state and that can be mutated.
+This is in stark contrast to object-oriented programming where code is built around objects that have state and that state can be mutated.
 The core tenets of functional programming are

 * Pure functions
 * No side effects